magpylib/magpylib/docs/_pages/0_documentation.md

    :scale: 60 %
 ```

-The source class provides a rich collection of variables and methods that describe the sources, can be used for geometric manipulation and calculating the magnetic fields.
+The different source types contain various variables and methods.
+The variables characterize the source (e.g. position) while the methods can be used for geometric manipulation and calculating the magnetic fields.
 They are described in detail in the following sections.
-The following figure gives a graphical overview.
+The figure below gives a graphical overview.

 ```eval_rst
 .. image:: ../_static/images/sourceVars_Methods.JPG